United Kingdom enterprise law: Health and care

 Like education, there is a universal right to "health and well-being" including "medical care and necessary social services".
 The National Health Service, founded in 1946, has consistently been seen as one of the most important aspects of the UK's constitution, and goes considerably beyond international human rights standards.
 Its founding principle, that everyone should receive health care free, as a right, is usually seen as politically "untouchable", and is consistently rated as the UK's most popular institution.
 However, the details of funding and governing health have been volatile and contested.
 The UK has among the world's highest life expectancy (82.8 years in 2015), but spends a relatively low amount of money on its service (9.7 per cent of GDP in 2016).
 Since the Health and Social Care Act 2012 changed its governance, health care expenditure rose dramatically without visible health gains.
 The National Health Service is funded directly by the UK Treasury from general taxation, which requires no citizen to buy insurance, or pay upfront costs (except for capped, and means tested prescription charges for medicines, dental and optical service in England.
 Scotland, Wales or Northern Ireland scrapped prescription charges).
-According to the NHS Constitution for England art 1(2), "Access to NHS services is based on clinical need, not an individual’s ability to pay".
+According to the NHS Constitution for England art 1(2), "Access to NHS services is based on clinical need, not an individual's ability to pay".
 Health care is a devolved matter, but each country of the UK organised its health system following the model in the proposals of the landmark Beveridge Report of 1942.
 The Beveridge model of health provision, common to countries like Denmark, Sweden or Greece, removed the requirement of contributions by workers under the National Insurance Act 1911.
 Insurance systems continue in countries like France, Germany, or the United States.
-As the UK government bears the cost of health care, and the potential to profit from people being ill is eliminated, the government has a strong incentive to improve public health with measures like the Public Health Act 1961, the Health and Safety at Work Act 1974, or the Environmental Protection Act 1990.
+As the UK government bears the cost of health care, and the potential to profit from people being ill is eliminated, the government has a strong incentive to improve public health with measures like the Public Health Act 1961, the Health and Safety at Work etc. Act 1974, or the Environmental Protection Act 1990.